aws-solutions-library-samples/guidance-for-continuous-data-migration-from-apache-cassandra-to-amazon-keyspaces/README.md

 To delete resources created as part of this guidance, you can finish below steps

 1. Delete all resources created using below command.
-Check cloudformation stacks (cass-cluster-stack and msk-ks-stack) deletion status from cloudformation from AWS console.
-If VPC created as part of "msk-ks-stack" not deleted as part of below command, then run command in step 2.
+Check cloudformation stacks `(cass-cluster-stack and msk-ks-stack)` deletion status from cloudformation from AWS console after executing below script.
+If `VPC` created as part of `msk-ks-stack` not deleted as part of below command, then run command in step 2.

 ```
 cd guidance-for-dual-writes-migration-from-cassandra-to-keyspaces-using-amazon-kafka-msk-on-aws
 sh delete_stack.sh
 ```

-2. This step is optional and needed when VPC and subnets created as part of "msk-ks-stack" not deleted during cloudformartion stack deletion.
+2. This step is `optional` and needed when `VPC` and `subnets` created as part of `msk-ks-stack` not deleted during cloudformartion stack deletion.

 ```
 cd guidance-for-dual-writes-migration-from-cassandra-to-keyspaces-using-amazon-kafka-msk-on-aws
 sh delete_vpc.sh
 ```

-3. If you enable CloudTrail in Deployment Step 4 using Cloudformation from GitHub repo, then delete the cloudformation stack by running below command
+3. If you enable `CloudTrail` in Deployment `Step 4` using Cloudformation from GitHub repo, then delete the cloudformation stack by running below command

 ```
 aws cloudformation delete-stack --stack-name cloudtrail
 ```